We are currently accepting applications for Fall 2020. Please go here to fill out an online application.

 The MSIT Privacy Engineering program is very selective.
 We are looking for students with strong backgrounds in computer science or related fields, good communication skills, and a passion for privacy engineering.

 English language competency is strongly correlated to academic and professional success.
 Thus the degree program has a minimum English competency score requirement.
-A successful applicant will normally have a total TOEFL iBT score of at least 100 (with no sub-score less than 25) or an IELTS score of at least 7.5.
+A successful applicant will normally have a total TOEFL iBT score of at least 100 (with no sub-score less than 22) or an IELTS score of at least 7.5.
 The degree program does not have a minimum GRE or GPA requirement.
-However, previous academic performance is the strongest predictor of success in the degree program.
+However, admitted students generally have GRE scores above the 90th percentile on the quantitative exam and above the 50th percentile on the verbal exam.

 Do I have to take the TOEFL?